 St Bernard’s Prep has been taking part in the Primary Maths Challenge for many years.
 Each year the Maths Association offers the challenge which attracts schools from across the country, enabling pupils to take part in a mathematical contest which is both motivating and engaging.
-Each year pupils at St Bernard’s are excited to be a part of this challenge.
+Each year our pupils are excited to be a part of this challenge.
 We are always delighted with our successes but more importantly, we relish in just being able to take part.

 The Junior Challenge is aimed at the top third of pupils in Year 8 or below in England and Wales.
-For the last three years we have entered our most able mathematicians for this competition even though it is aimed for pupils two years above.
+For the last three years we have entered our most able mathematicians for this competition, even though it is aimed for pupils two years above.
 We are always proud of all our children’s achievements but feel a special ‘glow’ at their success in the challenging UKMT competition.